Session and Presentation Types

 Select abstract submissions will be presented during Oral Abstract Sessions generally lasting for 2 hours.
 Speakers will present their peer-reviewed research in a specific topic area, and presentations will be moderated by experts in the field.
 Oral Abstract Sessions allow 10 minutes for individual presentation followed by 5 minutes for questions and answers.
-Oral Abstract Sessions run parallel to one another and are organized by topic to avoid conflicting sessions (4 sessions each are scheduled for midmorning on Tuesday, Wednesday, and Thursday); additional Oral Abstract Sessions may be scheduled to run parallel to symposia on Tuesday, Wednesday, and Thursday, when necessary.
+Oral Abstract Sessions run parallel to one another and are organized by topic to avoid conflicting sessions (4 sessions are scheduled for midmorning on each day); additional Oral Abstract Sessions may be scheduled to run parallel to symposia when necessary.
 A Scientific Overview may be included in an Oral Abstract Session, as appropriate, or a moderator may provide a brief translational summary at the close of a session.
 A co-moderator will also be on hand to facilitate audience questions.
 Oral Abstract Sessions will be made available in various formats on the CROI website.

 Poster Abstract Sessions

 The majority of scientific information at CROI will be presented in the form of Poster Abstract Sessions.
-The poster hall will remain open on Tuesday, Wednesday, and Thursday from 7:00 AM to 7:00 PM to allow attendees and presenters the opportunity to interact.
-Presenters of Poster Abstracts will be assigned to stand at their respective boards, organized by topic, on Tuesday, Wednesday, or Thursday, but all Poster Abstracts will be available for viewing the 4 full days of CROI.
+The poster hall will remain open throughout the conference from 7:00 AM to 7:00 PM, to allow attendees and presenters the opportunity to interact.
+Presenters of Poster Abstracts will be assigned to stand at their respective boards, organized by topic, on one of the three conference days, but all Poster Abstracts will be available for viewing the 4 full days of CROI.

-Select Poster Abstracts will be merged into Themed Discussions, lasting 1 hour, with 4 or 5 scheduled to run parallel to one another on Tuesday, Wednesday, and Thursday.
+Select Poster Abstracts will be merged into Themed Discussions, each lasting 1 hour.
 Topics will be chosen by the Program Committee, who will choose 4 to 5 Poster Abstracts to represent each topic.
+4 or 5 Themed Discussions will run concurrently in the early afternoon, each conference day.
 A discussant will provide a 5-minute introduction outlining the state of the topic field, and then each presenter will give a brief overview of his or her Poster Abstract in 5 minutes using 5 slides (recommended) to summarize the noteworthy results, conclusions, and discussion points.
 Discussants will interact with audience members and presenters to create a discussion that synthesizes the relevant information, covers key points of agreement and controversy, and draws comparisons to related work in the scientific field.
 At the conclusion of a Themed Discussion, a discussant will provide a 5-minute summation highlighting the key information of the Poster Abstracts discussed and posing important questions for future research.
 It has worked well in the past to match more senior investigators with newer (or more junior) investigators in the same field.
 Themed Discussions will be made available in various formats on the CROI website.

 Vitally important information will be considered for Late-Breaker Abstract presentations.
-Accepted Late-Breaker Abstracts will be presented during previously scheduled Oral Abstract Sessions on Tuesday, Wednesday, and Thursday, as time and topic allow.
+Accepted Late-Breaker Abstracts will be presented during previously scheduled Oral Abstract Sessions, as time and topic allow.